-Most of us would probably name ‘authenticity’ as a desirable attribute, and we can probably suggest any number of role models who represent this quality for us.
+Most of us would probably name ‘authenticity’ as being a desirable attribute to have, and we can suggest any number of role models who represent this quality for us.

 However, authenticity is not so much about being yourself as it is about living according to what you most believe in.

 And funnily enough, that can be a little trickier to do…

 So, one of the easiest ways to step into your authenticity is to get clear on the unique set of personal values you hold most important.